This page covers:

 We don't need the answers to our hooks—yet.
 At this point, we're just trying to find the most interesting questions we can possibly pose that will get people to keep reading.
 Later, our hunt for answers will become our pursuit of novelty.

-Let's look at four types of hooks.
+Let's look at three types of hooks.

 With a narrative hook, you share the beginning of a profound change in circumstances, but you withhold the conclusion.